 However, the risks associated with naked options come into play during major market selloffs.

-During March 2020, when the S&P 500 fell 36% in 33 days, many traders who were short naked puts ended up experiencing massive losses.
+During March 2020, when the S&P 500 fell 36% in 33 days, many traders who were short naked puts ended up experiencing massive losses because they ran out of buying power.

-One bad trade has the potential to upset a trader’s entire year and outweigh any small wins.
+One bad trade has the potential to damage a trader’s entire portfolio and outweigh any small wins.

 The complete imbalance of risk versus reward makes it difficult to recommend naked options as a core trading strategy.